When you prepare potting soil at home it is more economical, good quality, the right type for your plant, and free of chemicals (organic).

 That’s it after 2-3 days your Potting soil is ready to be used.

 Making Potting Mix For Indoor Plants

-Indoor plants usually don’t require much amount of nutrition as they are mostly grown for decorative purpose.
+Indoor plants usually don’t require much amount of nutrition as they are mostly grown for decorative purposes.

-The whole process is same just the amount of compost is reduced by a huge margin and coco peat and soil is increased.
+The whole process is the same just the amount of compost is reduced by a huge margin and coco peat and soil are increased.

-So, it looks something like this 40% garden soil, 40% coco peat and 10% -15% compost and rest is neem cake and perlite.
+So, it looks something like this 40% garden soil, 40% coco peat, and 10% -15% compost and the rest is neem cake and perlite.

 I hope this article will help you make your own potting soil at home in India.